-According to trivago data from 2015, average hotel prices per night for November in New Orleans were averaged at $187 — quite a dip from October.
+According to trivago data, average hotel prices per night for November in New Orleans were averaged at $197.

 A luxury boutique hotel in the heart of the French Quarter, Hotel Mazarin is refined and cozy with plush bedding, black porcelain and granite tile flooring, rich color hues and sparkling chandeliers.
 The 102 guest rooms share street or courtyard views and offer a quiet retreat away from the noisy streets of the Quarter.
 Guests rave about the Deluxe Breakfast served in the European-style courtyard, breakfast being every foodie’s favorite meal, making the Hotel Mazarin the perfect way to open the stomach for a day of food excursions through the Quarter.

-Come down to the water’s edge at sunset to see massive bonfires lit on top of the Mississippi River levees.
-The annual Christmas Eve Bonfires on the Levee is a gorgeous display of cozy firelight that fills the air with toasty scents.
-The bonfire structures are built high enough to have flames that reach up to 30 feet high, making it easy for passersby to see and they stroll along the river — and to light the way for Santa to make it safely into town of course!
+Christmas Eve Bonfires on the Levee is a gorgeous display of bonfire structures built high enough to have flames that reach up to 30 feet high, making it easy for passersby to see and they stroll along the river.

 December marks the official start of the winter season in New Orleans with temperatures dropping to an average high of 64 degrees and low of 47 degrees.

-Flights in December go up slightly from the previous months with the average airfare to Nola being about **$380, but still rest in the lower end of the year for airfare — and in the cheapest quarter of the year for airline prices.
+Flights in December go up slightly from the previous months with the average airfare to Nola being about **$380.

 The Roosevelt at Christmastime oozes romance.
 The scent of dozens of fresh pine trees twinkling in the lobby mixing with fresh hot cocoa topped by melting marshmallows is just the beginning of the amorous affair.
 Children carolers delight guests in the sparkling gold-colored lobby as guests make their way up to the luxurious guest rooms.
 Each of the hotel’s overly spacious guest rooms feature Old World grandeur reminiscent of the building’s beginnings in 1893 but with a refined contemporary restoration.
 The champagne tones accompanied by deep jewel hues, formal sitting areas and Ferragamo toiletries make the Roosevelt one of the most opulent hotels in New Orleans.
 Opt for a romantic suite to take advantage of the claw foot tubs or stroll down to the Waldorf Astoria Spa to see what they have in the Couples’ Therapy Suite.